Robert Pirsig and the Shame of the Art of Motorcycle Maintenance

 As I read Richardson’s memoir and plan my own pilgrimage along the route of the Zen riders (as Richardson calls them), I recall that I too started on the same path as Pirsig: the path of maximum intelligence.
 I tried to do the smartest job I could find, which in my case was mainframe computer systems programming.

-But life deflected me, sent me on another path, like the Zen riders, who detoured on their way to Bozeman to make the forbidding ride over the Beartooth Pass—a dark path into the world of shame, away from the scintillating intelligence Pirsig valued so much.
+But life deflected me, sent me on another path.
+The Zen riders detoured on their way to Bozeman to make the forbidding ride over the Beartooth Pass.
+I rode over my own metaphorical Beartooth Pass.
+A dark, plunging path into the world of unconscious shame, away from the scintillating intelligence Pirsig valued so much.
 Nevertheless, my gratitude to Robert Pirsig—who passed away in 2017—remains immense.